 - Operational aspects assessed include speed selection and cueing a track.

-Our tester Scott assesses the difference between the claimed and measured figures for tracking force and frequency response using calibrated reference LPs.
+Our tester assesses the difference between the claimed and measured figures for tracking force and frequency response using calibrated reference LPs.
 He also measures the rotational speed for accuracy.

 We give every turntable a CHOICE test score so you can see at a glance which are the best and worst, plus how each model compares for features and specifications.
 You can make your own assessment on how important you consider each area of testing, however we've weighted the scores accordingly: